 Warning: You are browsing the documentation for Symfony 2.5, which is no longer maintained.

 The Formatter helpers provides functions to format the output with colors.
-You can do more advanced things with this helper than you can in Coloring the Output.
+You can do more advanced things with this helper than you can in The Console Component.

 $formatter = $this->getHelper('formatter');

 The methods return a string, which you'll usually render to the console by passing it to the OutputInterface::writeln method.